Accordions are web design components that let you show headings while hiding blocks of related content. They are popular but often misused.

 Alternatives to accordions

-- The simplest alternative is to just display all of your text and images on the web page.
+- The simplest option is to display all of your text and images on the web page.

 - Another alternative is to use anchor links as a miniature table of contents on your page.